nebula-labs-xyz/protocol-docs/contracts/interfaces/IPartnerVesting.sol/interface.IPARTNERVESTING.md

 ```

 ### ZeroAddress
-Zero address provided for a critical parameter
+Error thrown when a zero address is provided where a valid address is required

-*Thrown when token, timelock, or beneficiary address is zero*
+*Used in validation of constructor parameters*

 ```solidity